BergmannLab/MONET/README.md

 * **--output**: directory in which to output results (default is current directory)

+**if you select K1** as a method, you may additionally provide the following:

+* --nclusters: number of output clusters for spectral clustering step (default is 100)

 **if you select M1** as a method, you may additionally provide the following:

 * --smallest: min size of output clusters (default is 3)